The optimum shaft coupling for your application

 What is a shaft coupling?

-A shaft coupling is a mechanical component that mechanically connects two shafts to transmit rotational motion and torque.
-This product serves to compensate for minor misalignments and radial, axial, and angular misalignments between the shafts and to minimize vibrations, enabling smooth and precise power transmission.
+A shaft coupling is a mechanical component that mechanically connects two shafts to transmit rotational movements and torques.
+This product serves to compensate for minor misalignments and radial, axial and angular misalignments between the shafts and to minimise vibrations in order to enable smooth and precise power transmission.

-Shaft couplings are divided into backlash-free, elastic, and torsionally rigid models, which are specially designed to compensate for shaft misalignments, vibrations, and shocks in drives.
-They can be equipped with a clamping hub, key, and threaded pin to ensure secure mounting and fastening.
+Shaft couplings are available in various designs.
+A distinction is made between rigid shaft couplings, flexible shaft couplings, torsionally rigid but flexible shaft couplings, switchable shaft couplings and safety couplings.
+They can be equipped with a clamping hub, key and threaded pin to ensure secure mounting and fastening.

 A shaft coupling from abp can be used in numerous industrial applications, such as in mechanical engineering, automation, or drive solutions, to efficiently connect drives and machine components.
 There are different types of couplings: rigid, flexible, and semi-rigid couplings, each of which meets specific requirements.